 Dambari Wildlife Trust

-Dambari Wildlife Trust started a cheetah programme in Zimbabwe to educate local children and farmers.
-They conduct collaring for research purposes to understand its behaviour and ecology.
+The trust has since expanded its operations to include other areas such as anti-poaching, research, and education.
+Dambari Wildlife Trust started a cheetah program in Zimbabwe to educate local children and farmers.
+They conduct collaring for research purposes to understand its behavior and ecology.

-Panthera is an American based organisation.
-Their main focus is to conserve the world’s largest wild cats including Cheetahs by supporting research and education programmes in different countries.
+Panthera is an American-based organization.
+Their main focus is to conserve the world’s largest wild cats including Cheetahs by supporting research and education programs in different countries.

 Wildlife Conservation Society